 This state-of-the-art-facility near the University of Utah houses an enviable collection of dinosaur skeletons, including a brachiosaurus, Utah Raptor, Allosaurus, Stegosaurus, and variations of the Triceratops.
 Many of these fossils were dug from the Dinosaur Nat.
 Monument in Vernal, Utah.
 Learn about Utah geography, plants and animals, gems and minerals, and ancient peoples.
 During our visit there was a traveling exhibition about Angkor Wat and the Khmer Empire.

 This is the Place Heritage Park is one of the definitive things to do in Salt Lake City.
 Have you ever wondered how the Mormon Pioneers lived?
 Perhaps not, and that’s ok.
 The good news is you don’t have to wonder anymore.
-At This is the Place you can walk through old-timey towns, dwellings and shops, and get hands on experience washing linens, getting a shave, watching blacksmiths, riding horses, panning for gold, carding wool, and many others pioneer activities.
+This is the Place lets you walk through old-timey towns, dwellings and shops, and get hands on experience washing linens, watching blacksmiths, riding horses, panning for gold, carding wool, and many others pioneer activities.